thepig25/blazeReactive/README.md

-A comparison Between Meteor's Blaze.js and Facebook's React
+A comparison between Meteor's Blaze.js and Facebook's React
 =======

 ## What and Why